 How much does it cost?

 For exchange, students pay the Berry tuition, standard Berry room and unlimited meal plan fees.
 Students are responsible for any host institution housing deposit, national insurance and other in-country costs.
 Berry will pay the exchange application fee if the application is submitted in time for review on September 1 or February 15.
-If a student withdraws from ISEP after the application fee has been paid, the student is responsible for reimbursing Berry College for this expense.
 On ISEP direct, students pay the Berry tuition, the ISEP direct application fee, the program's housing and meals fees and any in-country costs.
+If a student withdraws from ISEP at any time, the student is responsible for any financial or other penalties.
 For exchange and direct, there is an

 ISEP begins reviewing exchange applications on February 15 for the following fall semester and September 1 for spring.
 You should submit your completed exchange application to International Programs in time for it to reach ISEP by these dates.

 ISEP Exchange requires a 2.75 GPA.
 While most programs are for juniors and seniors, there are programs for sophomores.